Newcomb ball: Newcomb ball today

 Today Newcomb ball is not widely played on a competitive basis, but remains a popular game for people with limited athletic ability or those with certain disabilities or as a simple introduction to volleyball.
 It has also become popularized in many northern New England summer camps such as Windham Tolland 4H camp in Connecticut.
 The sport teaches children the fundamentals of volleyball and is beneficial in promoting the development of hand-eye coordination and motor skills.
 There is evidence of the game being played in the United States, Canada, Mexico, China, Argentina, Australia. and Israel.

 Rules may vary widely.
 One version of Newcomb ball rules today is:

 "Two teams each having 9 to 12 players on the court at a time.
 Play begins with the server from the serving team throwing the ball over the net to the opponents.
 The ball remains in play being thrown back and forth across the net until there is a miss.
 Three players may play the ball before throwing it over the net.
 If the receiving team misses, the serving team scores a point and the next play begins with the same server.
 If the serving team misses, it loses the serve.
 No point is scored for either team and the next play begins with the opponents as the serving team.
 Each time a team wins a point, the same server serves for the next play.
 Each time a team wins the serve, players on that team rotate and remain in the new position until the serve is lost and won back again.
 The first team scoring 11 points or a set time limit wins the game."

 Variations and similar games

 Throwball

 Throwball, played in India, is very similar to Newcomb ball.

 Prisoner ball

 Prisoner ball is a variation of Newcomb ball where players are "taken prisoner" or released from "prison" instead of scoring points.

 Hooverball

 Popularized by US President Herbert Hoover, Hooverball is played with a volleyball net and a medicine ball; it is scored like tennis, but the ball is caught and then thrown back as in Newcomb ball.
 The weight of the medicine ball can make the sport physically demanding.
-Annual championship tournaments are held annually in West Branch, Iowa.
+Championship tournaments are held annually in West Branch, Iowa.